AnthonyGrod/Serializer/README.md

 ### Transformation
 Second part of the project is a DNF transformer for boolean expressions.
-It is implemented as a HTTP service with help of `akka-http` library.
+It is implemented as an HTTP service with help of the `akka-http` library.
 The service is able to transform boolean expressions to disjunctive normal form (DNF).
 The service itself is made of three key parts:
 - `transformer.routers.TransformerRouter` - responsible for handling HTTP requests
 - `transformer.services.TransformerService` - responsible for transforming boolean expressions
 - `transformer.server.Server` - server that runs the service
-- `transformer.client.TransformerClient` - an interactive client that connects to the server `TransformerLoader` is responsible for providing the main application with routes.
+- `transformer.client.TransformerClient` - an interactive client that connects to the server

 ### Usage
 #### Running transformations: